ewaldc/My-Book-Live/README.md

 # My-Book-Live (MBL) customization
 Kernel patches and Debian release for Western Digital My Book Live.</br>
-__NOTE__: these customizations will void your warranty and are delivered on best-effort only
+__NOTE__: these customizations will void your warranty and are delivered on best-effort only</br>
-__NOTE__: while the posted methods allow you to fully customize a MBL without ever opening it, you need to keep in mind that there might be a failure which requires you to ultimately open up the shell.
+__NOTE__: while the posted methods allow you to fully customize a MBL without ever opening it, you need to keep in mind that there might be a failure which requires you to ultimately open up the shell.</br>
 __NOTE__: none of this work is tested on a My Book Live DUO for the simple reason that we don't own one.
-That said it, community members have successfully deployed on MBL Duo.
+That said it, community members have successfully deployed on MBL Duo.</br>

-Documentation is posted within each section.

 ## Why customize ? ##

 - My disk died: in this scenario, you may have to open up your MBL if your warranty is void and you will be exposed to the "complexity" of Linux commands/shell scripts, formatting, u-boot, etc.   It's a good time to explore the possibilities.